Beastmaster - Das Auge des Braxus [German]

 Smithee Award Nominations

-Separated at Hatching?
-Somebody must've seen one too many episodes of "Dinosaurs," 'cause "Braxus" looks like just like the main character George Sinclair on a bad day.
+Somebody must've seen one too many episodes of the "Dinosaurs" TV show, 'cause "Braxus" looks like just like the main character George Sinclair on a bad day.
 Or maybe three parts Sinclair, one part "Barney."

 Directed a lot of TV episodes from the